conveyal/analysis-ui/docs/edit-scenario/modifications.md

 You then create any number of frequency entries using simple [timetables](timetable.html).
-Within each timetable, you will need to select a trip pattern from your route and then a particular trip from that trip pattern to be used as a template.
-Travel times for the new timetable will be based on this trip so it is important to choose one that is representative.
-For example, you may want to select one of the longer trips when specifying frequencies during congested peak-hour service.
+Within each timetable, you will need to select a trip pattern from your route, then a particular trip from that trip pattern to be used as a template.
+Travel times for the new timetable will be based on this template trip so it is important to choose one that is representative.
+For example, you may want to select one of the slower trips when specifying frequencies during congested peak-hour service.

 <figure>
   <img src="../img/select-trip.png" alt="Selecting a template trip based on total travel time" />